Report: Massive morale problems aboard US Navy ship

 Additionally, only 37% agreed with the statement "I feel motivated to give my best efforts to the mission of the organization," compared to 69% agreeing to the statement under the previous leadership.

-The Navy officials added that the poor results of one climate survey caused Navy leadership to increase the frequency of which such surveys were conducted in order to help prompt the commander, Capt.
+The Navy officials added that the poor results of one climate survey caused Navy leadership to increase the frequency of which such surveys were conducted to help prompt the commander, Capt.
 Adam Aycock, to improve his performance.

 One of the officials said they could not explain how Aycock managed to retain command in the face of the poor survey results.

-Aycock served as the Shiloh's Commanding Officer from June 2015 to August 2017 and is now at the US Naval War College.
+Aycock served as the Shiloh's commanding officer from June 2015 to August 2017 and is now at the US Naval War College.

 One official said that Aycock remains on active duty and was not prematurely reassigned from his command of the Shiloh.